arturcarvalho/tutorial-1/README.md

 ## Everyone's Favorite Thing to Build: Forms

 Wait, don't close your browser!
 You had to know this was coming eventually, didn't you?
-And you've probably realized by now we wouldn't even have this section in the tutorial unless Hammer had figured out a way to make forms less soul-sucking than usual.
-In fact Hammer might even make you _love_ building forms.
+And you've probably realized by now we wouldn't even have this section in the tutorial unless Redwood had figured out a way to make forms less soul-sucking than usual.
+In fact Redwood might even make you _love_ building forms.
 Well, love is a strong word. _Like_ building forms. _Tolerate_ building them?

 We already have a form or two in our app; remember our posts scaffold?
 And those work pretty well!
 How hard can it be?
 (Hopefully you haven't sneaked a peek at that code—what's coming next will be much more impressive if you haven't yet.)